 Cape Fairweather is a point of land in Glacier Bay National Park and Preserve, on the Malaspina Coastal Plain, Alaska.
-It was named "Cape Fair Weather" in 1778 by Captain Cook, of the Royal Navy, presumably because of the good weather encountered at the time.
+It was named "Cape Fair Weather" in 1778 by Captain James Cook, of the Royal Navy, presumably because of the good weather encountered at the time.
 However, this area is notorious for bad weather, particularly high wind speeds and precipitation.

 Strong low-level terrain-parallel winds, known as barrier jets, can reach high speeds and are commonly observed along coastal southeastern Alaska.
 These jets form when abnormally large offshore-directed pressure gradients occur in the presence of terrain heights exceeding 1.2 miles (2 km) within 62 miles (100 km) of the coast.
 The coastline bordering the Gulf of Alaska has numerous topographic barriers near the coast, some of the most important near-coast mountains are in the Fairweather Range, which are over 2.8 miles (4500 m) in elevation.
 The proximity of these steep mountains to the coast favors the development of coastal barrier jets which are treacherous to the aviation and fishing industries in the region.